-B. Conduct - Violation of Law and Criminal Actions.
+B. Conduct - Violation of Law and Criminal Actions

-- 1. If a violation of law which also would be a violation of this Student Code of Conduct is alleged, proceedings under this Student Code of Conduct may go forward against a Respondent who has been subjected to criminal prosecution. - 2.
-When a student is charged by federal, state, or local authorities with a violation of law, - a. the University will not request or agree to special consideration for that individual because of their status as a student. - b.
-If the alleged offense is also being processed under the Student Code of Conduct, the University may advise off- campus authorities of the existence of the Student Code of Conduct and of how such matters are typically handled within the University community. - The University will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions). - d.
+- 1. Should a violation of law also run counter to the University's Code of Conduct, proceedings under this Student Code of Conduct may proceed against a Respondent who has been subjected to criminal prosecution. - 2.
+When a student is charged by federal, state, or local authorities with a violation of law, - a.
+The University will not request or agree to special consideration for that individual because of their status as a student. - b.
+If the alleged offense is also being processed under the Student Code of Conduct, the University may advise off- campus authorities of the existence of the Student Code of Conduct and of how such matters are typically handled within the University community. - c.
+The University will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators (provided that the conditions do not conflict with campus rules or sanctions).

+d.
 Individual students and other members of the University community, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.